 The IRS has warned that impersonation scams targeting “.edu” email accounts are prevalent.
 Although a number of emails are flagged for phishing by Google, some suspicious messages have the potential to circumvent filters.

-Recent phishing phone and email scams include:
+Recent phishing scams are:

 Do not become a phishing victim:

 - It is tax season and it is important to remember that the IRS, banks, or other institutions will never ask for personal information via email.
 If you are unsure about the content or validity of an email, do not respond to it.
 Forward the email to the Information Systems Security Team at firstname.lastname@example.org for further analysis.